nawal03/Computer-Security-Sessional/README.md

 ## Security Threats & Analysis

 - **Phishing Framework Exploration**:
-  Used **GoPhish** to analyze phishing framework features and campaign behavior.
+  Used **Gophish** to analyze phishing framework features and campaign behavior.
 A detailed report was prepared on phishing tactics.

 - **Malware Attacks**:
   Implemented and simulated basic **virus** and **worm** to understand their propagation and payload mechanisms.